Pranjal-R-Agrawal/Line-Following-Robot/README.md

 - IR sensors x 8
 - JSumo IR Switch x 1
 - Turnigy 460 mah 2s 20C - 40C LiPo battery x 1

+The file LF_Slow.ino contains the slower code in which the PWM of the motors and the EDF is less while the file LF_Fast.ino contains the faster code in which the PWM of the motors and the EDF is greater.